uber/neuropod/docs/cppguide.md

 Neuropod neuropod(PATH_TO_MY_MODEL, opts);
 ```

+This defaults to `GPU0`.
+If no GPUs are available, Neuropod will attempt to fallback to CPU.

+Setting `opts.visible_device = Device::CPU` will force the model to run on CPU.

-For more details, see [`RuntimeOptions`](https://github.com/uber/neuropod/blob/master/source/neuropod/neuropod.hh#L33)
+For more details, see all the options [here](https://github.com/uber/neuropod/blob/master/source/neuropod/options.hh)

-TODO(vip): Go into more detail on devices and usage

 ### Get the inputs and outputs of a model